its-davidli/BachelorthesisShapeOptimization/Journal.md

 - Initial Stepsize determination
 - Criterion to reject Stepsize because of intersecting mesh cells

+## Things to discuss with Santiago

+- In [Instabilty Hedgehog](https://journals.aps.org/pre/pdf/10.1103/PhysRevE.59.563) and [scaling analysis](https://arxiv.org/pdf/1512.08164) they talk about the elastic parameter and how it affects the Ring Defect e.g., for our ellipse to circle example, this might be interesting.
+Also in the second paper, they divide by R^3 or the volume of the system.
+Should we do this too?
+In out examples, volume change was never a problem, so this should be fine

 ## Log book

 ### Thursday, 9th October 2025